HadasaElharar/HadasimProject/README.md

 2. Client-side in React with Visual Studio Code: This part serves as the visual user interface of the system.
 Through it, users can access the services provided by the API, perform actions such as viewing and managing members, vaccination details, patient details, and more.

+## Workflow
+The project was developed individually as part of my efforts to demonstrate my skills in full-stack development.
+I utilized Visual Studio and Visual Studio Code for efficient development and collaboration.

 ## Installation and Running
 1. Instructions for installing the Web API (Server):
    * Open the project in Visual Studio.